matthew-humphrey/nmssavetool/README.md

 ##Changelog

-###2016-12-30 1.0.0.0

-* Initial release

-###2016-12-31 1.1.0.0
+###2017-08-13 1.4.4.0

-* Added damage repair to Refill Command
+* Added the ability to set or add to the player Units total.
-* Switched to a new command-line parsing library
-* Moved to a verb-style command line interface, and provide more fine-grained control over modifications.
-* Minor refactoring to reduce duplicated code

-###2017-01-01 1.2.0.1

-* Added backup feature

-###2017-03-11 1.3.0.0

-* Updated to work with new NMS save file format (version 4101) in the NMS Pathfinder update (version 1.2)

-###2017-03-12 1.4.0.0
+###2017-08-13 1.4.3.0

-* Added support for GoG game save directory
+* Added support for new NMS 1.3 Exosuit and Ship inventory groups
-* Added support for Permadeath game mode
+* Added support for containers

-###2017-03-12 1.4.1.0

-* Fixed bug where GoG game save directory detection would only work if a Normal mode game had been saved.

 ###2017-03-12 1.4.2.0